 How does GeoPoll determine respondent location/urban vs rural locations?

 Respondent location for remote methodologies is self-reported but can be verified in several ways.
-First, GeoPoll regularly re-verifies demographic information including location to ensure the respondent’s location is up to date.
-For certain modes, such as the GeoPoll Application, we can use GPS to further verify a respondent location.
+First, GeoPoll regularly re-verifies demographic information, including location, to ensure the respondent’s location is up to date.
+For specific modes, such as the GeoPoll Application and face-to-face surveys (CAPI), we can use GPS to verify a respondent’s location further.
 GeoPoll’s standard location targeting is done at the first administrative district of a country (ADM1), but we can ask additional questions to gather information on ADM2 and ADM3.
-GeoPoll also gathers location data through a basic question asking respondents if they are in an urban or rural environment.
+GeoPoll also collects location data by asking respondents if they are in an urban or rural environment.

 Can GeoPoll reach nationally representative samples?